-This course is an exposition of the Gospel of Luke's portrayal of Jesus' person, message and mission.
-There will be an emphasis on his ministry to the disciples as he prepared them for their ministry as Jesus was on his way to Jerusalem.
+An exposition of the Gospel of Luke's portrayal of Jesus' person, message, and mission, emphasizing his ministry to the disciples as he prepared them for their ministry as Jesus was on his way to Jerusalem.

-BI640 Acts 3 Hours
+BI640 Acts

 An exposition of the Acts of the Apostles, analyzing its narrative argument and exploring its historical and theological significance as a book of dispensational transition, as well as its practical use in local churches, missions, and God's program of evangelism.